toiletbril/toiletline/README.txt

 submode, a bar in insert, a block in command, and an underline in visual or while an operator waits for its motion.

-Ctrl-V enters a block selection from command mode or from emacs, a column rectangle across several logical lines.
+Ctrl-V in command mode enters a block selection, a column rectangle across several logical lines.
 The keys d and x delete the rectangle, and I, c, or C insert the typed text at the left column of every selected line, so several lines are indented at once.
 The arrows and h, j, k, and l move within the rectangle.

+Ctrl-V in emacs mode enters a multi-cursor edit and selects nothing.
+A cursor sits at the same column on every spanned logical line, and Up or Down grows the span by one line.
+A typed character is inserted at every cursor at once, and Backspace erases at every cursor.
+Ctrl-G leaves the multi-cursor edit.

 A line can span several rows.
 Alt-Enter inserts a newline and keeps editing.
 A backslash at the end of a line followed by Enter also continues onto a new row,